Kheirlb/kheirlb.github.io/README.md

 ## Programming/Scripting Language Proficiency
 ![Screenshot](images/radar.JPG?raw=true)

 This is outdated.
-I hope to make another one that's interactive someday.
+I hope to make another one that's interactive based on the skills category shown.

 ## I'm in the news and on the web!